Priyankasaggu11929/Build-Scripts/README.md

 ## Runtime Paths

 The build scripts attempt to set runtime paths in everything it builds.
-For example, on Fedora x86_64 the  options include `-L/usr/local/lib64 -Wl,-R,/usr/local/lib64 -Wl,--enable-new-dtags`.
+For example, on Fedora x86_64 the  options include `-L/usr/local/lib64 -Wl,-R,/usr/local/lib64 -Wl,--enable-new-dtags`. `new-dtags` ensures a `RUNPATH` is used (as opposed to `RPATH`), and `RUNPATH` allows `LD_LIBRARY_PATH` overrides at runtime.
+The `LD_LIBRARY_PATH` support is important so self tests can run during `make check`.

 If all goes well you will not suffer the stupid path problems that have plagued Linux for the last 25 years or so.

 ## Dependencies